MrNavaStar/InvSync/README.md

 A fabric mod for syncing player inventories and stats between as many servers as you want!

-## Usage
+## Cool Stuff

-This mod requires a mySQL database to read and write player data from.
+This mod uses a sqlite database to manage player data, and even creates it for you!